 In SAM, the past estimates of total biomass were almost the same among scenarios, whereas the past SSB and recruitment were, respectively, higher and lower in the scenarios A, C, and E (age common M) than in the scenarios B, D, and F (age-specific M) (Table 2; Fig. 1, left panels).
-The recent estimates were relatively different among scenarios: especially, SSB were estimated to be much higher in the scenarios C and D (highest weight and maturity) than the other scenarios (Fig. 1, left panels).
+The recent estimates were relatively different among scenarios: especially, SSB were estimated to be much higher in the scenarios C and D (highest weight and maturity) than the other scenarios (Fig. 1, left and second top panel).
 This is because although the total fish numbers were the highest under the scenarios E and F (lowest weight and maturity), the much higher weight- and maturity-at-age under the scenarios C and D led to the highest SSB (Table 2).
-AIC values were 1008.7 for the scenario A, 1010.4 for B, 1015.1 for C, 1016.4 for D, 1009.8 for E, and 1009.8 for F.
+AIC values were 1002.9 for the scenario A, 1004.4 for B, 1017.2 for C, 1018.6 for D, 1000.2 for E, and 1002.9 for F.

 In VPA, the past estimates of abundances and exploitation rates were not so different from those in SAM (Table 2).
-However, the abundance estimates (biomass, SSB and recruitment) in recent years were much higher in VPA than in SAM, while the exploitation rates in recent years were lower in VPA than in SAM (Fig. 1, right panels).
-Exceptionally, VPA under the scenario F estimated a similar trend of SSB as SAM.
-Considering the difference among scenarios within VPA, the scenario E (age common M, the lowest weight and maturity) led to the highest biomass and recruitment, and the lowest exploitation rates, whilst the scenarios C and D (the highest weight and maturity) estimated higher SSB than the other scenarios as in SAM (Fig. 1, right panels).
-This is again because the effects of the highest weight- and maturity-at-age with the scenarios C and D exceeded the effects of increased total numbers under the other scenarios (Table 2).
-The ridge VPA, unlike SAM, cannot be compared by AIC because of use of a penalized likelihood rather than a marginal likelihood.
+However, the abundance estimates (biomass, SSB and recruitment) in recent years were much higher in VPA than in SAM, while the exploitation rates in recent years were lower in VPA than in SAM (Fig. 1).
+Exceptionally, VPA under the scenarios E and F estimated a similar trend of SSB as SAM.
+The scenarios C and D (the highest weight and maturity) estimated higher total biomass and SSB than the other scenarios (Fig. 1, right panels).
+This is also because the effects of the highest weight- and maturity-at-age with the scenarios C and D increased biomass and SSB (Table 2).
+The ridge VPA, unlike SAM, cannot be compared by AIC because of using a penalized likelihood rather than a marginal likelihood.